 - Enter the amount you want to bet on the parlay and its potential payout will be displayed on the bet slip

 - Weigh the potential payout against what you believe the true odds of winning are and if they come close to matching or you find the difference acceptable, confirm and place the bet

 What sportsbooks pay the best for parlays?

-We can recommend placing parlay bets with any of the top sports betting apps in the state, including DraftKings, FanDuel Sportsbook online, BetRivers, BetMGM, and Caesars Sportsbook CA. Each offers competitive odds on parlays.
+We can recommend placing parlay bets with any of the top sports betting apps in the state, including DraftKings, FanDuel Sportsbook, BetRivers, BetMGM, and Caesars Sportsbook CA. Each offers competitive odds on parlays.
 Plus, you’ll find different parlay profit boosts, odds boosts, and risk-free parlay promos that can give you even better potential payouts on your parlays.

 Bet your parlay with the right sportsbook at the right time, when any of these promos are in place, and increase the potential profitability of your bets.

 How do same game parlays work?

 Same game parlays, also known as SGPs or single game parlays, allow you to combine parlay legs from the same game.
 Same game parlay betting offers the opportunity to easily keep track of all your parlay action while watching a single game.